-- Needs assessment and analysis: Creation and implementation of Central Piedmont's Professional Development online course design/development/improvement process which includes client/stakeholder consultations, reviews, and cross-functional relationships with Human Resources, Academic Affairs, and Student Affairs to assess online training and development needs for all College employees.
-Chair of the Center for Teaching and Learning Excellence Advisory Board.
+- Needs assessment and analysis: Creation and implementation of Central Piedmont's professional development online course design/development/improvement process which includes client/stakeholder consultations, reviews, and cross-functional relationships with Human Resources, Academic Affairs, and Student Affairs to assess online training and development needs for all College employees.

 - Incorporates appropriate learning approach, technology integration solutions, and stakeholder needs to design and develop self-paced, blended, instructor-led, and distance education learning opportunities with the ability to visualize instructional graphics, user interface, and interactions.

 - Evaluation: Creation and implementation of Central Piedmont Professional Development ‘Quality Standards for Employee Online Learning’ process based on research from Quality Matters© and the Association for Talent Development©.
 Process includes peer review, employee pilot groups, data interpretation, and a continuous improvement model.

 - Multi-media development: Instructional development of multi-media used to enhance the learning environment and build learner motivation.
 Includes audio, video, images, animations, and interactive course assets.

 - Working knowledge and design/development practice inclusive of WCAG 2.0 and Section 508.
-Central Piedmont Professional Development ‘Quality Standards for Employee Online Learning’ process includes a mandatory checklist of web accessibility criteria to be met prior to implementation.
+Central Piedmont Professional Development ‘Quality Standards for Online Learning’ process includes a mandatory checklist of web accessibility criteria to be met prior to implementation.
 Serves on Digital Accessibility Committee.